EXPLAINER-What is on (and off) the agenda of the WHO Assembly? | Health

 The agenda of the World Health Assembly (WHA) is the most packed in the WHO's 75-year history and is seen as an historic opportunity to move on from the COVID-19 pandemic, which has led to 15 million deaths, and prepare for the next global outbreak.
 However, many of the most pressing topics, such as reforms of the rules around disease outbreaks, will be postponed for later or discussed only in the corridors.

-More than 100 world health ministers will meet in Geneva next week for the World Health Organization's first in-person assembly in three years as the U.N. agency seeks to define its future role in global health policy.
-The agenda of the World Health Assembly (WHA) is the most packed in the WHO's 75-year history and is seen as an historic opportunity to move on from the COVID-19 pandemic, which has led to 15 million deaths, and prepare for the next global outbreak.

-However, many of the most pressing topics, such as reforms of the rules around disease outbreaks, will be postponed for later or discussed only in the corridors.
-Here's a summary of what will and won't be discussed:
+Here's a summary of what will and won't be discussed: ON THE AGENDA....

-The WHO's Europe region passed a resolution against Russia this month and asked Tedros to prepare a report on Ukraine's health emergency.
-Members are also preparing a resolution to be submitted to the assembly, although diplomats say it will stop short of suspending Russia's voting rights, as some initially sought.
+Members have prepared a resolution to be voted on at the assembly on Thursday, although diplomats say it will stop short of suspending Russia's voting rights, as some initially sought.
+Moscow has prepared a rival resolution.
+IHR REFORMS

-IHR REFORMS Reforms to the legally-binding rules that govern countries' obligations on public health emergencies, the International Health Regulations (IHR), will be raised.

 OFF THE AGENDA....
 COVID ORIGINS